TongJiangyong/MediaCodecDemo/README.md

 # MediaCodecDemo
-A demo Player use MediaCodec + surfaceView
+A Demo Player use MediaCodec + surfaceView

+enable to seek/pause/playback

+enable to use sync/Async mode in mediaCodec